mbeniamino/aperi/README.md

 Aperi uses the meson build framework.
 For a standard compilation, from the top level directory use:

-`meson --buildtype release build && meson compile -C build`
+`meson setup --buildtype release build && meson compile -C build`

 This will create the `aperi` and, only if dbus development files are available, `app-chooser` executables in the new directory `build`.